aresrpg/sui-checkpoint-reader/README.md

   checkpoints_folder: '', // Local folder for checkpoint files (nesting is supported at 1 level)
-  cleanup_checkpoints: false, // Clean up processed checkpoint files process_checkpoint, // Function to process each checkpoint })
+  cleanup_checkpoints: false, // Clean up processed checkpoint files process_checkpoint, // Function to process each checkpoint
+  local_files_only: false, // if true, the reader will only use checkpoints exported by the node })
 ```